The Story of Ray Markman-Part 11

 “It works out great.
 They’re buildin’ a fantastic business.
 In 2-1/2 years their run rate is 250 million bucks!
 Tell me that ain’t good business.
 And Ray knows he can grow it into a billion!
 But it don’t turn out that way.”

-“His first grandchild is born.
+“His first grandchild gets born.
 A little girl.
 Big deal for Ray.
 He’s traveling 90% o’ the time so he can’t see her.
 He decides family comes first.

-“His partners whine, ‘Ray, you can’t quit, you’re the company.’
-So he makes an agreement.
+“His partners whine and complain, ‘Ray, you can’t quit, you’re the whole company.’
+So he makes an agreement with dem guys.
 He sticks it out fer six more months while they get a new president settled in.
-After that, duh new guy’s supposed to do the day-to-day business while Ray keeps the relationships going with Disney, Hanna-Barbera and Warner Bros.
+After that, da new guy’s supposed to do the day-to-day business while Ray keeps the relationships going with Disney, Hanna-Barbera and Warner Bros.
 He says, ‘Okay but if you screw around with the time, I’m gonna be gone.’
 He’s not waitin’ around for his granddaughter to grow up without him.